abuqiqi/DVFS/README.md

 4. Test on pretrained models

     The pretrained models is in the `./pretrained_model` directory.
+To test pretrained models, use the command

     ```shell
     python test.py --dataset=fashionMNIST --auxiliary --arch <arch_name> --model_path=../pretrained_models/<model_name>